Augmented-Reality-Virtual-Reality-AR-VR/.github/profile/README.md

    - The voice actors for Mickey Mouse and Minnie Mouse got married in real life.
    - The Eiffel Tower can be 15 cm taller during the summer due to thermal expansion.
 10. **Food:**
       - Honey never spoils.
 Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible.
       - The world's most expensive coffee is made using civet poop.
 The beans are eaten by a civet, fermented in its digestive system, and then excreted.

-🍿 Fun facts - what does your team eat for breakfast?
+!--
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->